Parent Coordination in Utah: What a PC Does and When to Use One Dustin February 24, 2026

 A parent coordinator may help parents follow the plan’s schedule and apply consistent rules for swaps, delays, make-up time, and transportation responsibilities.

-School and medical communication
+School and Medical Communication

 Many Utah parenting disputes are really information disputes.
 One parent feels out of the loop.
 The other parent feels constantly questioned.
 A PC can help standardize how information is shared and reduce conflict-driven communication patterns.